AFROTC-Det-345/llab-spring-23/345 CSQ OI - Spring 23.md

 This criteria for receiving Warrior Flight are as follows: 25% PT Attendance, 25% PFA, 25% Warrior Board, and 25% Warrior Flight Competitions.
 All cadets in that flight will be authorized to wear the Warrior Flight Ribbon.
 The flight will be presented with the Warrior Flight pennant to display on their guidon.

 This award is unique to AFROTC Detachment 345.
 This criteria for receiving Patriot Flight are as follows: 25% Community Service Projects, 25% Recruiting Events, 25% Morale Events, and 25% Honor Guard Events.
 The flight will be presented with the Patriot Flight pennant to display on their guidon.

-### GMC of the Month
-This award recognizes one GMC cadet who shows outstanding effort each month.
-Examples of achievements that may warrant consideration include, but are not limited to, outstanding performance in cadet staff positions, participation in voluntary events, and exhibiting exceptional wingman-ship.
-This award was established during the Fall 2021 semester and is unique to AFROTC Detachment 345.

-### POC of the Month
-This Award recognizes one POC cadet who shows outstanding effort each month.
-Examples of achievements that may warrant consideration include, but are not limited to, outstanding performance in cadet staff or leadership positions and taking initiative beyond their job description.
-This award was established during the Spring 2022 semester and is unique to AFROTC Detachment 345.

 ### End-of-Semester Awards
 **AFROTC Meritorious Service Award.** Recognizes outstanding performance for single exemplary acts of achievement or term service.
 (Consider outstanding performance in leadership positions, project officer duties, training other cadets, or det service project leadership).
 Award to cadets each academic term to no more than 5 percent of the corps.